Saudi, Russia debate record oil cut as U.S. resists action

 U.S. President Donald Trump said last week a deal he had brokered with OPEC leader Saudi Arabia and Russia could lead to cuts of 10 million to 15 million barrels per day (bpd), or 10% to 15% of global supplies, an unprecedented reduction.
+OPEC sources have also indicated such a big cut was possible, if the United States joined in.
 But Washington has yet to show it is ready to take part.

-Riyadh and Moscow, who fell out when a previous pact on curbing supplies collapsed in March, have signaled that a deal on cuts would depend on the United States reducing output too.
-Trump has been reluctant to mandate cuts in domestic supply so far, saying production had been falling naturally because of low prices anyway.
-Russia said on Wednesday that such declines would not count as a proper cut.
+Riyadh and Moscow, who fell out when a previous pact on curbing supplies collapsed in March, have signalled that a deal on cuts would depend on the United States reducing output too.
+Washington has said U.S. output was falling gradually due to lower prices, which Russia says is not the same as cutting.

-Moscow and Riyadh are also struggling between themselves to agree on the levels from which output should be cut with the kingdom insisting on April, the first month of a large hike in its output, while Moscow insists on the first quarter.
+Moscow and Riyadh are also struggling to agree between themselves on the levels from which output should be cut.
+A source briefed on Saudi policy said the kingdom, the world's biggest oil exporter, was ready to cut 4 million bpd, but only from the elevated April supply level of 12.3 million bpd - not its March level of below 10 million bpd.

+Moscow says cuts must be based on levels in the first quarter.
+Two Russian sources said Russia's maximum cut would be 2 million bpd.
+Its existing output is about 11.3 million bpd.
+NOT ENOUGH

+Thursday's OPEC+ talks will be followed by a call on Friday between energy ministers from the Group of 20 (G20) major economies, also hosted by Saudi Arabia.
+Friday's talks could see importing nations announcing plans to make purchases to build up their strategic reserves and support demand, Fatih Birol, the head of the International Energy Agency, told al Arabiya TV.

-Trump said on Wednesday he had many options if Saudi Arabia and Russia failed to reach a deal on Thursday.
-U.S. senators have previously called on the White House to impose sanctions on Riyadh, pull out U.S. troops from the kingdom and impose import tariffs on Saudi oil.
+Several U.S. states could order private companies to limit production under rarely used powers.
+The oil regulator in Texas, the largest producer among U.S. states with output of about 5 million bpd, meets on April 14 to discuss possible curbs.
+But Trump has not shown any appetite for U.S. cuts, instead he has said he had many options if Saudi Arabia and Russia failed cut output.
+U.S. senators have called on the White House to impose sanctions on Riyadh, pull out U.S. troops from the kingdom and impose import tariffs on Saudi oil.

-Thursday's OPEC+ talks will be followed by a meeting of energy ministers from the Group of 20 nations (G20) on Friday.
-To figure out how a cut would be shared among producers, Moscow, Riyadh, and others would need to agree on what output levels to use as a baseline for calculating cuts.

-That issue has been muddied by a battle between Saudi Arabia and Russia for market share that erupted after an acrimonious OPEC+ meeting in Vienna in March.
-At that meeting, Russia refused to participate in cuts proposed by Saudi Arabia in response to the coronavirus crisis.
-In response, Riyadh said it would pump at maximum capacity and flooded an already oversupplied market with extra crude.
+Moscow and Riyadh, meanwhile, need to bury differences that erupted at an acrimonious OPEC+ meeting in Vienna in March, when Russia refused to participate in Saudi-backed plans to for cuts.
+After that, Riyadh said it would start pumping at its maximum level to increase market share.
+Moscow initially said it would follow suit but rowed back as oil prices tumbled amid the flood of extra crude in an already oversupplied market.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)